thyarcanist/crabs-in-the-sandbox/README.md

 # crabs-in-the-sandbox

 Just my growing Rust adventures.
-Just download the folder:
+Just download the folder- that your curious about:

-> cargo build
+- cargo build
-> cargo run
+- cargo run